aminrj/aminrj.github.io/_posts/2026-06-02-which-ai-security-framework-to-use.md

 The NIST AI Risk Management Framework provides four functions: GOVERN, MAP, MEASURE, MANAGE.
 It is the governance vocabulary for AI risk in the US, with adoption across federal agencies, financial institutions, and major technology organizations.
 The EU AI Act explicitly references NIST AI RMF alignment as demonstrating state-of-the-art risk management.

-Critical distinction: NIST AI RMF is a governance framework, not a threat modeling methodology.
-It tells you *what to manage*.
-It does not tell you *how to identify what to manage*.
-For that you still need MAESTRO or STRIDE-AI.
+Both NIST AI RMF and ISO 42001 are governance frameworks, not threat modeling tools.
+NIST is the US regulatory vocabulary; ISO 42001 is the international certification.
+They serve different audiences.

 **Use it when:** You need to demonstrate AI governance to regulators, customers, or your board.
 In 2026, most enterprises deploying AI need RMF alignment regardless of whether they use it for hands-on threat modeling.